 In other words, contracts are much more than just the price the buyer is offering.There are also other factors in the contract that may need to be negotiated.
 If you don’t know what to negotiate, or how to negotiate in general, you may find yourself agreeing to things you shouldn’t be agreeing on.
 Don’t let yourself get taken advantage of.

 8.)
-Not sure how to handle inspections
+Uncertainty on how to handle inspections

 As a seller, you should expect buyers to request an inspection of your home.
 Some home’s aren’t always as they appear.
 Buyers want to know what they are getting into before buying.
 While this concept seems simple enough, many FSBO sellers are not sure how to handle this part of the transaction.